Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 })(dependencyModule1, dependencyModule2);
 ```

 The early version of popular libraries, like jQuery, followed this pattern.
+(The latest version of jQuery follows the UMD module, which is explained later in this article.)

 ## Revealing module: JavaScript revealing module pattern